 Every year many students who know St. Lawrence is their first choice apply Early Decision - often referred to as applying 'ED.'
 The application process is complete sooner for students who are admitted ED as they receive their decision letters generally within two weeks of completing their application file.
 They can then begin planning for their St. Lawrence University college experience.

-Our priority deadline for ED is November 1.
-We begin reviewing completed applications on this date.
+Our priority deadline for ED begins on November 1 - we begin reviewing completed applications on this date.
 Students who decide later that St. Lawrence is their first choice can commit to ED at any time up until February 1.
 We will review ED applications on a continual basis and will notify ED applicants of their decisions as quickly as possible.

-If you have done your research and you are certain we are number one for you, submit your Common Application indicating early decision and complete the ED contract.
+If you have done your research and you are certain we are number one for you, submit your Common Application indicating early decision and complete the ED agreement.

 Some common questions asked about St. Lawrence's ED program are presented below: